nmazda/BubbleProject/README.md

 Please refer to our documentation [here](https://github.com/nmazda/BubbleProject/blob/main/SimToLabeledBubbleData/README.md) for more details about the steps to execute the scripts.

+Note : Task for applying labels to realistic images is still in porcess

 ## Black and White Autoencoder ##

 In order to create training data for a future neural network model, we train an autoencoder to take the created Black and White (B/W) images and convert them back into the original.